mfajrin-id/espresso/README.md

 # espresso
-the contents of this folder are quantum espresso calculations
+the contents of this repository are quantum espresso calculations